brytsknguyen/gptr/README.md

-# GPTR: Gaussian Process Trajectory Representation for Continuous-Time Motion Estimation
+# A Gaussian Process Trajectory Representation with Closed-Form Kinematics for Continuous-Time Motion Estimation
 ## Preresiquite

 ### ROS 1 User